 Government-wide and Fiduciary Fund Financial Statements - The government-wide and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.

 Nonexchange transactions, in which the Park District receives value without directly giving equal value in exchange, include property tax revenue, grants, and other contributions.
 On an accrual basis, revenue from property taxes is recognized in the period for which the levy is intended to finance, which is the year after the taxes are levied.
-For example, the 2012 levy is recognized as revenue for the year ended April 30, 2014.
-Property taxes levied for the calendar year 2013 are recorded as receivables and unearned revenue for fiscal year 2014.
+For example, the 2013 levy is recognized as revenue for the year ended April 30, 2015.